Gallen, Marte help Diamondbacks slow down Dodgers, 7-2 - WHIZ News

 Dodgers: LF Chris Taylor (neck) made his first start in a week.
 He came off the bench in the previous two games.
 The Dodgers have juggled injuries to Taylor and fellow outfielders AJ Pollock (right hamstring) and Cody Bellinger (ribs) while using infielder Gavin Lux in the outfield rotation.
 Lux started in center field Saturday night.

-Manager Dave Roberts said Bellinger, currently on the injured list, will return before the regular season ends on Oct.
+Roberts said Bellinger, currently on the injured list, will return before the regular season ends on Oct.
 3. “It’s getting better each day.
-We just don’t know the exact time,” Roberts said.
+We just don’t know the exact time,” the manager explained.

 Diamondbacks: SS Nick Ahmed (throwing arm) has been sidelined for a week, and manager Torey Lovullo wants to wait until the Gold Glove winner is completely ready.
 Ildemaro Vargas filled in at shortstop Saturday.